|Nutrition Facts (per serving)|

 - 1/2 cup butter

-- Taste it, season it as you like, and then serve the with some greens and loads of to mop up the juices.
+Taste, season with salt and pepper if needed, and serve hot with some greens and crusty bread to mop up the juices.

 Reprinted with permission.